 This site is a working draft for "A field Guide to the Spiders of Australia" by Robert Whyte and Greg Anderson for CSIRO Publishing due to be published in 2016.
 As images and sightings get added, we'll tell you here.
 Please let us know if you spot any errors.

 Ant Mimics are fascinating examples of nature's extraordinary powers of adaptation.
 Use the keyword search (top right) to discover more.

 Like a mountain cat the Lynx spider pounces on its prey with a prodigious leap, grappling the victim in a death embrace.
 This is one of the barely known species.

-by Volker W. Framenau, Australasian Arachnological Society, 3,630 species in 648 genera and 80 families.
+compiled by Volker Framenau, Australasian Arachnological Society, 3,630 species, 648 genera, 80 families.

 First example of this fascinating jumping spider genus in subfamily Pseudiciinae.
 We have more examples coming soon.